How to take shortcuts in Euclidean space: making a given set into a short quasi-convex set: Notation and tools

 Also note that for all $k>0$, every point in $\Gamma_{2^{-k}}$ is within $2^{-k-k_{0}+2}$ of a point in $\cN$.
 Let $\cB_{0}=\{B_{0}\}=\{B(\xi_{0},1)\}$ and for $k>0$,

 Note that $B\in \cB_{k}$ implies $\frac{1}{2}B\in \cB_{k+1}$.

 We need a version of dyadic cubes in the spirit of Michael Christ or Guy David.
 We do not have an underlying measure, so we cannot appeal to their constructions, however we can use ideas from \cite{Christ-T(b), David-T(b)}.
 We fix a constant $J=100$, and give a family (i.e. tree) structure on $\cup_{k} \Delta_{kJ}$.
 For each $x\in\Delta_{kJ}$ where $k>0$, we define a unique parent $y\in\Delta_{(k-1)J}$, so that $|y-x|$ is minimized.
-If there is more than one such possible $y$, choose randomly.
+If there is more than one such possible $y$, choose arbitrarily.
 By the construction of $\Delta_{kJ}$, we have that $2^{-kJ}\leq |y-x|<2^{-kJ+1}$.
 Let $D(x)$ be the collections of descendants of $x$ by the above family relation, and set $D_j(x)=D(x)\cap \Delta_j$, where $j$ here satisfies $j=Jl$ for some $l\geq 0$.
-[RS: above, in a few places, i removed refrences to a family structure on all scales. now it is just for scales which are multiples of $J$.]
-For $k\geq 0$, and $x\in\Delta_{kJ}$, let